Nagoya Castle

 Getting there

-From Nagoya Station, take the Sakuradori Subway Line to Hisayaodori Station (5 minutes), then transfer to the Meijo Subway Line to Nagoyajo Station (2 minutes).
-The total trip takes about 10 minutes and costs 240 yen.
-From the nearest exit, it's a 3-minute walk to the east gate.
-Alternatively, you can take the Meguru tourist loop bus from Nagoya Station to the castle’s main gate in about 25 minutes.
-The fare is 210 yen per ride or 500 yen for a day pass.
+From Nagoya Station, take the Sakuradori Subway Line to Hisayaodori Station (approx. 5 minutes), then transfer to the Meijo Subway Line and ride to Nagoyajo Station (approx. 2 minutes).
+The entire journey takes around 10 minutes and costs 240 yen.
+From the nearest station exit, it's about a 3-minute walk to the east gate of Nagoya Castle.

 Resources